-T-Mobile CEO says T-Mo-friendly devices hitting MetroPCS stores soon, MetroPCS iPhone 'not imminent'Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile CEO says T-Mo-friendly devices hitting MetroPCS stores soon, MetroPCS iPhone 'not imminent'Alex Wagner - Editorial Director of News and Content

 Following the completion of the T-Mobile-MetroPCS merger earlier today, T-Mobile US CEO John Legere has shed some light on his company's device rollout plans.
 Speaking to AllThingsD, Legere revealed that T-Mobile is planning to begin rolling out new products that feature MetroPCS branding but work on T-Mobile's network as soon as June.
 "This is about customer migration, not network integration,” Legere explained.

 T-Mobile has said that it plans to repurpose MetroPCS's CDMA network into HSPA+ and LTE service.
 Selling T-Mobile-compatible devices to MetroPCS customers is one way that it can help to speed up its plans, as it'll get more customers to jump over to T-Mobile's network and clear out MetroPCS's.
 While T-Mobile has said that it plans to operate T-Mobile and MetroPCS as two separate brands, I'm sure that it wouldn't mind getting to use Metro's network to help expand its own HSPA+ and LTE coverage as soon as possible.

 Along with helping MetroPCS customers transition to the T-Mobile network, this upcoming T-Mo-compatible and MetroPCS-branded hardware will allow the MetroPCS brand to enter new markets where T-Mo offers service but Metro does not.
 Legere said that T-Mobile is looking through a double-digit list of markets, adding that T-Mobile plans to be aggressive with its marketing in these new areas.
 The exec didn't clarify exactly when T-Mobile plans to officially enter the new markets.